 - to perform work that goes beyond the framework of an employer's ordinary activity;

-- to work for organisations that are intentionally formed for a fixed period of time or for the purpose of completing a certain task;
+- to work for organisations that are intentionally formed for a fixed period or for the purpose of completing a particular task;

-- to carry out a defined task, the term of completion for which cannot be determined by a specific date; and
+- to carry out a defined task, for which a specific date of completion cannot be determined; and

 - in some other cases as provided by law.

 Subject to agreement by the parties, a fixed-term employment contract may be executed under, inter alia, the following circumstances: